Look for Norway to top medal table again at Winter Olympics

 A big question is what to do about men’s ice hockey.
 The NHL’s withdrawal late last year shakes up the strength of many of the teams.
 Gleave said Gracenote had originally picked Canada to win gold, followed by Finland and the United States.

-Gleave said the new projection has Finland winning gold, followed by ROC with bronze for Canada.
+Gleave said the new projection has Finland winning gold, followed by ROC and bronze for Canada.

 Gracenote is expected to update the medal predictions around Jan.
 19 and issue a final forecast just days before the Olympics open as entry lists are firmed up.